GVDub/panai-seed-node/docs/memory.md

 ## File Location

-The core application code lives in:
+The core application code has been modularized and now resides in:
-/memory/memory_api.py
+/memory_api/memory_api.py
+/services/memory.py

 ## Future Directions